DOCKET

 Johnston v.
 Howard County Sheriff (U.S. Dist.
 Ct. – So.
 Dist. of Ind.)
 [Filed 10/23]

-This is a challenge to the overcrowded and unconstitutional conditions at the Howard County Jail.
+These are challenges to the overcrowded and unconstitutional conditions at the Howard County Jail.
+Class status is being sought.

 ATTORNEY(S): Kenneth J. Falk, Stevie J. Pactor